tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 The calibrator is designed to estimate the transformation between lidar and lidar sensors.
 It starts by employing a lidar, called the `mapping lidar`, for mapping purposes.
 Then, it utilizes pointcloud registration algorithms to calibrate the remaining lidars, known as `calibration lidars`, to the `mapping lidar`.
 Specifically, the calibration process encompasses three primary steps: constructing a map, preparing calibration data, and finally estimating the transformations.

-A prerequisite for this calibrator is an environment rich in natural landmarks suitable for registration-based mapping in all directions, ensuring that the lidar captures sufficient details beyond simple features like lane surfaces or walls.
+A prerequisite for this calibrator is an environment rich in natural landmarks suitable for registration-based mapping and calibration in all directions, ensuring that the lidar captures sufficient details beyond simple features like lane surfaces or walls.

 #### Step 1: Map construction